Skip to main content

 document intelligence

-Document intelligence for messy real-world inputs: ingestion quality gates, semantic and visual chunking, pgvector/HNSW search, caching, source-quality scoring, analytics, and explicit no-answer paths when evidence is weak.
+Document intelligence for the documents finance actually runs on: ingestion quality gates, semantic and visual chunking, pgvector/HNSW search, caching, source-quality scoring, analytics, and explicit no-answer paths when evidence is weak.

 02